 “This is such a rare disintegration,” Okui said.
 “It’s so rare, that they should not have seen any.
 But if this is correct, how do we explain it?
 We think this is one possibility.”

 Kaons are particles made of one quark and one antiquark.
 Researchers study how they function — which includes their decay — as a way to better understand how the world works.
-But last year, researchers in the KOTO experiment reported four instances of a particular rare decay that should have been too rare to be detected yet.
+But last year, researchers in the KOTO experiment reported four instances of a particularly rare decay that should have been too rare to be detected yet.

 This observation violates the standard model of physics that explains the basic fundamental forces of the universe and classifies all known elementary particles.